Local Parametric Estimation in High Frequency Data: Introduction

 \section{Introduction}

-Modeling dynamics is very important in various fields, including finance, economics, physics, environmental engineering, geology and sociology.
-Time-varying parametric models can deal with a special problem in dynamics, namely, the temporal evolution of systems.
+Modeling dynamics is essential in various fields, including finance, economics, physics, environmental engineering, geology and sociology.
+Time-varying parametric models can deal with a specific problem in dynamics, namely, the temporal evolution of systems.
 The extensive literature on time-varying parameter models and local parametric methods include and are not limited to Fan and Gijbels (1996), Hastie and Tibshirani (1993) or Fan and Zhang (1999) when regression and generalized regression models are involved, locally stationary processes following the work of Dahlhaus (1997, 2000), Dahlhaus and Rao (2006), or any other time-varying parameter models, e.g. Stock and Watson (1998) and Kim and Nelson (2006).

-In this paper, we propose to specify local parametric methods in the particular context of high-frequency observations for a general class of problems.
-In the simplest model, we assume that we observe regularly between $0$ and the fixed horizon time $T$ a time series $(R_{1,n}, \cdots, R_{n,n})$ with corresponding (discrete) time-varying parameter $(\nu_{1,n}^*, \cdots, \nu_{n,n}^*)$ which can be expressed as the interpolation of an underlying continuous local martingale time-varying parameter $\theta_t^*$.
-By interpolation, we mean that the discrete time series parameter $\nu_{i,n}^* = \theta_{\frac{i-1}{n}T}^*$.
-The target quantity in this monograph is defined as the integrated parameter
+In this paper, we propose to specify local parametric methods in the particular context of high-frequency statistics for a broad class of problems.
+Local methods have been used extensively in the high-frequency data literature, see e.g. Mykland and Zhang (2009, 2011), Kristensen (2010), Rei\ss { }(2011) or Jacod and Rosenbaum (2013) among many others.
+If we define $T$ as the horizon time, the (random) target quantity in this monograph is defined as the integrated parameter

-We also assume that the econometrician has a parametric estimator for the time series at hand, such as the MLE.
-This paper aims to build general estimators $\widehat{\Theta}_n$ of (\ref{integral}), based on the parametric estimator.
-It also investigates conditions under which we can establish the corresponding central limit theorem (CLT).

-When parameters are time-varying, researchers frequently chop the available data into short time blocks of size $h_n$ and assume homoskedasticity within the blocks (e.g. Foster and Nelson (1996)).
-In this work, we propose to use the same strategy to estimate the integrated parameter (\ref{integral}): we estimate the \emph{local parameter} on each block by using the parametric estimator on the observations within the block and take a weighted sum of the local parameter estimates, where each weight is equal to the corresponding block length.
+which can be equal to the volatility, the covariation between several assets, the variance of the microstructure noise, the friction parameter of the model with uncertainty zones (see Example \ref{p2uncertaintyzones} for more details), the time-varying parameters of the MA(1) model, etc. To estimate the integrated parameter, we estimate the \emph{local parameter} on each block by using the parametric estimator on the observations within the block and take a weighted sum of the local parameter estimates, where each weight is equal to the corresponding block length.
 We call the obtained estimator the \emph{local parametric estimator} (LPE).
-Taking the sum of local estimates is rather a very common choice in the high-frequency data literature, see for example the work of Jacod and Rosenbaum (2013).
-Depending on the case, the LPE can actually differ very much from the original parametric estimator.